zencart/documentation/content/user/first_steps/glossary.md

 - Sale - a [sale](/user/admin_pages/catalog/salemaker/) is a price reduction on one or more categories of products.
 See also Special.
 - Shared Hosting - a hosting configuration that allows you to share a server with other users to reduce cost.
 See [Hosting and Domain concepts](/user/first_steps/hosting/).
 - Sidebox - a [sidebox](/user/template/sideboxes/) is a block of content on the left or right hand side of your page, when viewed on a desktop.
+- SNAF - an acronym meaning Specials, New Products, All Products and Featured.
 - Special - a [special](/user/admin_pages/catalog/specials/) is a price reduction on one product.
 See also Sale.
 - Spider - a spider is a computer program running on the Internet which tries to index the contents of a website.
 Spiders are also called "web crawlers."
 Zen Cart keeps a list of spiders in the file `includes/spiders.txt`.
 - SSL - Secure Sockets Layer.
 A technology that allows you to securely transfer information between your webserver and a client browser.
 See [hosting and domain concepts](/user/first_steps/hosting/).